denten-books/plain-text/2-surface.md

 1].
 Cathode Ray Tube (CRT) displays were central to this research mission.
 In one of many patents that came out of "intellect augmentation" laboratory, Engelbart pictured the "display system" as a workstation that combines a typewriter, a CRT screen, and a mouse.
-The patent illustration show the workstation in action, with the words "THE TIME IS NOW FOB" prominently displayed on the screen.
-Although Engelbart does not explain the message,[^ln1-timefob] the system's user is evidently in the process of editing a sentence and about to correct the nonsensical FOB into a FOR.
+The patent schematics show the workstation in action, with the words "NOW IS THE TIME FOB" prominently displayed on the screen.
+Although Engelbart does not explain the meaning of the message,[^ln1-timefob] the system's user is evidently in the process of editing a sentence and about to correct the nonsensical FOB into a FOR.
-Engelbart writes, "One of the potentially most promising means for delivering and receiving information to and from digital computers involves the display of computer outputs as visual representation on a cathode ray tube and the alternation of the display by human operator in order to deliver instructions to the computer" [@engelbart_x-y_1970].

 !["NOW IS THE TIME FOB."
 Schematics for a "display system" [@engelbart_x-y_1970].](images/engel.png)

-[^ln1-timefob]: The source for the cryptic phrase is likely
-@weller_early_1918, 21 and 30: "We were then in the midst of an exciting political campaign, and it was then for the first time that the well known sentence was inaugurated,---'Now is the time for all good men to come to the aid of the party;' also the opening sentence of the Declaration of Independence [...] were repeated many times in order to test the speed of the machine."
+Commenting on the use of "visual display systems" for human--computer interaction, Engelbart writes:

+> One of the potentially most promising means for delivering and receiving
+> information to and from digital computers involves the display of computer
+> outputs as visual representation on a cathode ray tube and the alternation
+> of the display by human operator in order to deliver instructions to the
+> computer" [@engelbart_x-y_1970].

 The short-lived screenless word processors of the early 1960s (like the IBM MT/ST) necessitated the cognitively arduous task of continuously keeping the underlying document structure in the mind's eye.
 The screen removes that burden by reconstructing the document structure topographically.
-In a sense it restores space to data stored in ad-hoc ways along the hidden surface of magnetic or solid state storage media.
+It restores a sense of apparent and organized space to data stored in ad-hoc and impalpable structures along the surface of magnetic or solid state storage media.
 The contemporary "digital" document may resemble a page on the screen, but beneath it, it is a jumble of bits, split into the various regions of internal memory.
 The screen attempts to restore unity.
-It recreates some of the natural affordances of print, like "turning the page" and "bookmarking."
-But these actions are mere simulations of paper formats like books, newspapers, and magazines.
-While giving the machine operator some familiar visual cues from the world of paper and ink, the simulation itself follows the laws of physics that govern magnets and electricity.
-The simulated text is not so much immaterial, as it hides its true material contexts while simulating others.
-It is one time of matter pretending to be another, in an act which gives rise to the ephemeral illusion.
+It recombines the bits to once again produce something resembling a paragraph, a page, or a book, recreating some of the natural affordances of print, like "turning the page," "writing on the margins, and "bookmarking."
+But these actions are mere simulations of paper formats.
+While giving the machine operator some familiar visual cues guided by the physics of paper and ink, the simulation itself follows the laws of physics that govern magnets and electricity.
+The simulated text does not transcend matter, it merely dissembles, concealing some of its material properties while simulating others.
+The act of continual "dissemblage"---one medium imitating the other---gives rise to the ephemeral illusion, by which pages fade in and out of sight, paper folds in improbable ways, and words glide effortlessly between registers of copy and paste.

-Humans reading and writing on the screen for the first time reported a feeling of freedom and liberation from paper.
-An anonymous report included in Engelbart's writes the following:[^ln2-follow]
+Humans reading and writing with the aid of the screen for the first time reported a feeling of freedom and liberation from paper.
+An anonymous account included in Engelbart's report offers the following phenomenological self-assessment:[^ln2-follow]

-[^ln2-follow]: I reproduce the text verbatim and preserving the line breaks, since formatting is an important part of the reported experience.

 ```
     1B2B1 "To accommodate and preserve a thought or